 Mrs. Lynne E. Tejeda, General Manager & CEO, has been employed by the utility since January 1989, most recently as Assistant General Manager & COO, prior to being appointed General Manager & CEO in December 2005.
 Mrs. Tejeda is responsible for the day-to-day management of the utility, implementing the decisions of the Utility Board with respect to utility operations, and keeping the Board informed of the status of the utility.
 Mrs. Tejeda is active in the Florida Municipal Power Agency (FMPA) serving as Vice Chairman of the Executive Committee and of the Board of Directors.
 She is also active with the Florida Municipal Electric Association (FMEA), where she is a Past President.
 She was named FMEA’s 2017 Member of the Year.
 Mrs. Tejeda participates in the American Public Power Association and currently serves on the Board of Directors.
 In 2013 she was awarded the association’s Harold Kramer-John Preston Personal Service award.
 Mrs. Tejeda holds a Bachelor of Arts degree, with a major in Journalism, from the University of North Carolina at Chapel Hill, and a Master of Business Administration degree from Regis University in Denver, Colorado.
 Mrs. Tejeda is a Certified Public Manager through Florida State University and a graduate of the Berkeley Executive Leadership Program.
-Mrs. Tejeda is currently serving on the Board of the Key West Chamber of Commerce for 16 years and remains active on Chamber committees.
+Mrs. Tejeda served on the Board of the Key West Chamber of Commerce for 16 years and remains active on Chamber committees.

 Mr. Dan Sabino, Assistant General Manager and Director of Engineering & Control, has been employed by the utility since January 2006, most recently as Director of Engineering & Control, prior to being appointed Assistant General Manager and Director of Engineering & Control in August 2021.
 In his tenure at KEYS, Mr. Sabino has held various positions in the Engineering, Transmission and Distribution, and Generation Departments.
 Prior to working for KEYS, Mr. Sabino was a Principal Engineer for Westinghouse Electric Corporation.
 Mr. Sabino is responsible for both the Engineering Section (oversees the design/maintenance of the utility’s electrical T&D infrastructure) and the System Control Center (24-hour a day manned control center for the monitoring of the utility’s electrical grid, and the dispatching of system trouble calls).
 Additionally, he is responsible for overseeing KEYS’ Fleets and Facilities sections and filling in for the General Manager & CEO in her absence.
 Mr. Sabino holds both Bachelor of Science and Master of Science degrees in Electrical Engineering from the University of Pittsburgh.